 Patients go to a hospital for all types of care, including emergency room care, surgeries, births, and other issues.
 While at a hospital, patients can be treated by numerous healthcare providers, including doctors, physician assistants, nurse practitioners, and nurses.
 When these providers breach the standard of care and harm a patient, regardless of the type of care, the hospital may be responsible for those injuries.

-Oftentimes after a patient has a medical procedure, the patient is admitted to the hospital or another medical facility so that the medical staff, including doctors and nurses, can monitor the patient to make sure that there are no new problems that develop.
+Oftentimes after a patient has a medical procedure, the patient is admitted to the hospital or another medical facility so that the medical staff, including doctors and nurses, can monitor the patient to ensure that no new problems develop.
 Sometimes, that monitoring is done at the patient’s home by trained medical staff.
 If the medical providers caring for the patient do not monitor the patient correctly, they can sometimes miss important medical issues, and that can lead to harm.
 If the medical providers did not monitor the patient correctly, and this failure causes harm, the patient or the patient’s family may have a potential medical malpractice claim.

 Healthcare providers may make mistakes with medications for patients.
 These errors include a doctor or nurse practitioner writing an incorrect dosage on a prescription, issuing a prescription that should never have been given under the circumstances, administering an incorrect amount of a medication, or medical equipment giving the patient the wrong dose of a medication.
 When that medical error causes harm, that may be a basis for a medical malpractice claim.

 The lawyers of Morris James have been fighting for victims of negligence in Delaware since we opened our doors in 1932.
-We deal with lawyers and insurance companies so that you can focus on healing.
+We deal with lawyers and insurance companies so you can focus on healing.
 Our medical malpractice attorneys know the strategies used to defend healthcare providers.
-We will fiercely advocate for our clients, going to trial when necessary, to obtain the financial compensation that you need to regain stability and security after your injury.
+We will fiercely advocate for our clients, going to trial when necessary, to obtain the financial compensation you need to regain stability and security after your injury.

 - October 26, 2021